EndoUFM: Utilizing Foundation Models for Monocular depth estimation of endoscopic images: Introduction

 Minimally Invasive Surgery (MIS) has revolutionized modern medicine, offering patients smaller incisions and quicker recovery times.
-To further advance surgical precision and safety, the field is increasingly turning to robotic systems enhanced with augmented reality (AR) \cite{sharma2025utilization, yang2024self}.
+To further advance surgical precision and safety, the field is increasingly turning to robotic systems enhanced with augmented reality (AR) \cite{sharma2025utilization, yang2024selflightweight}.
 A cornerstone of these AR applications is the ability to generate a real-time 3D reconstruction of the surgical site, which fundamentally relies on accurate depth estimation.
 Given the challenges in obtaining ground-truth data from inside the body and the widespread use of single-camera endoscopes, unsupervised monocular depth estimation (UMDE) has emerged as a particularly flexible and practical area of research \cite{liu2024self, zhou2017unsupervised}.

-However, the endoscopic environment presents a formidable challenge for existing depth estimation techniques.
+Despite this flexibility, the endoscopic environment presents a formidable challenge for existing depth estimation techniques.
 The confined surgical cavity is subject to dynamic and complex conditions, including non-uniform illumination, intense specular reflections off tissue surfaces, tissue deformation, and frequent occlusions by surgical tools.
 These factors severely undermine traditional UMDE methods, which often rely on photometric consistency and rigid scene assumptions that do not hold up in a live surgical setting \cite{ozyoruk2021endoslam, li2024image, godard2019digging}.
 While some strategies have been developed to address these issues, such as modeling illumination changes \cite{shao2022self} or using intrinsic image decomposition \cite{li2024image}, they still struggle with the drastic lighting shifts and limited global perception inherent in traditional Convolutional Neural Network (CNN) architectures.
-Moreover, self-supervised learning methods often do not generalize well to other anatomies and patients, while the scale and reliable transfer learning capabilities of foundation models show promise to overcome these limitations \cite{han2024depth}.